-append_kraus_to_gate(kraus_ops, gate_matrix) Follow a gate gate_matrix by a Kraus map de- scribed by kraus_ops. pauli_kraus_map(probabilities) Generate the Kraus operators corresponding to a pauli channel. damping_kraus_map([p]) Generate the Kraus operators corresponding to an am- plitude damping noise channel.
-Continued on next page
+append_kraus_to_gate(kraus_ops, gate_matrix) Follow a gate gate_matrix by a Kraus map de- scribed by kraus_ops. pauli_kraus_map(probabilities) Generate the Kraus operators corresponding to a pauli channel. damping_kraus_map([p]) Generate the Kraus operators corresponding to an am- plitude damping noise channel. dephasing_kraus_map([p]) Generate the Kraus operators corresponding to a de- phasing channel. tensor_kraus_maps(k1,k2) Generate the Kraus map corresponding to the composi- tion of two maps on different qubits. combine_kraus_maps(k1,k2) Generate the Kraus map corresponding to the compo- sition of two maps on the same qubits with k1 being applied to the state after k2.
+Continued on post page